hmslima/sambahsacompletegrammar/sambahsa.md

 **3.729.500 leuds gwiveer dien 1sto Januar 2015 in Kartvelia (mustathna Abkhasia ed Sud-Iristan) –** 3.729.500 people were living on the 1st of January 2015 in Georgia (not counting Abkhazia and South Ossetia)

+**Na {na} –** in continuation to

+***J. K. Rowling scripsit alya Harry Potter books na “The Philosopher's Stone” –** J. K. Rowling wrote other Harry Potter books in continuation to “The Philosopher's Stone”*

 **Nespekent {nëspEkënt} –** despite